CyberTrainingUSAF/Powershell_Training/Managing_Computers_Remotely/One_to_One_Remoting.md

 ## **Introducing True PowerShell Remoting**

 Starting with PowerShell v2, Microsoft added true remote management capability to Windows PowerShell.
 Instead of employing custom code on a per-cmdlet basis, we have a single, unified remote access method that works across the entire shell.
-PoerShell now uses the industry standard Web Services-Management protocol (WS-Man), which communicates over HTTP(S) and uses only 1-2 communications ports.
+PowerShell now uses the industry standard Web Services-Management protocol (WS-Man), which communicates over HTTP(S) and uses only 1-2 communications ports.

 The image below shows how Windows PowerShell remoting works in a nutshell.